contact us

 In March 1985 renovation began with many individuals and groups donating many volunteer hours.
 September 12 (sic) The Window was moved to it's new location, with a ribbon cutting ceremony and open house on October 13.
 The new location had a well-planned kitchen, which became the new home for Katie's Kitchen.
 A multi-purpose(sic) room served as the dining room and a meeting room for various activities.
 There was space for those waiting for transportation, meeting friends, or reading.
 The north half of the building was leased to a business creating income that helped with operation costs of The Window.

 The Window continues to service persons of all ages in the Goshen Community, especially the elderly, the disadvantaged, and those living on low incomes.
-Health screenings, flu shots, craft classes and recreational opportunities have been added.
+Health screenings, flu shots, craft classes and recreational opportunities have been added in the past and we hope to get those running again in the near future.
+Today, we’ve added free showers to the community and a limited post office for clients to have their mail sent.
 Office space has been made available for Habitat for Humanity.
 Government surplus distributions are coordinated by volunteers at The Window.

-A new bus and new van will soon be in operation with the old bus being kept for a back-up.
-The vehicles are owned by the City of Goshen, but operated by The Window.
-Transportation ranks high in Window services, providing access for the home-bound and others to meet medical appointments, shop, etc.
+Not very long ago, a new bus and new van was in operation with the old bus being kept for a back-up.
+The transportation vehicles were owned by the City of Goshen, but operated by The Window.
+We temporarily provided access for the home-bound and others to meet medical appointments, shop, etc, but currently transportation is discontinued.

-The Window has served the Goshen community for 0ver fifty years.
-Churches, individuals, clubs, and businesses have supported the work of The Window, volunteers have supplemented the fine Window Staff.
-The combined efforts of many persons make the Window the special place that it is.
+The Window has served the Goshen community for over fifty years.
+Churches, individuals, clubs, and businesses have supported the work of The Window, and all of wonderful volunteers have supplemented the fine Window Staff.
+The combined efforts of the staff, the volunteers, and the community, make The Window the special place that is it today.
 No doubt more services will be made available as The Window progresses into the next twenty years.